Best Hot Cajun Boudin Dip Recipe

 Notes

-• Another garnish besides the bacon and green onion is crumbled cracklings.
+• Another garnish besides the bacon and green onion is crumbled cracklings, which are fried pork skins.

 • Cook the boudin on the grill until the outside is brown and crisp or in the air fryer at 375 ° F for 10 to 15 minutes; so easy!